IRSB Ecosystem

 The Problem

 AI agents are getting wallet access.
-Every major framework — AgentKit, ElizaOS, Olas, Virtuals, Brian AI, Safe — gives agents the ability to sign transactions.
+The tool-using paradigm Schick and colleagues introduced with Toolformer1 and Yao and colleagues generalised into the ReAct loop2 now extends to financial action: every major framework — AgentKit, ElizaOS, Olas, Virtuals, Brian AI, Safe — gives agents the ability to sign transactions.
 None of them answer the question: what happens when the agent does something wrong?
+Li’s survey of LLM-based agent paradigms3 documents the rapid expansion of the agent surface and the corresponding gap in accountability infrastructure.

 | Framework | Spend Limits | Execution Receipts | Monitoring | Dispute Resolution |